darchr/riscv-validation/scripts/README.md

     ./gather_binaries.sh
     cd ../stat-tracking
     ```
-    This will put all benchmark binaries in `../bins`
+    This will put all benchmark binaries in `../microbench-bins`

 2. Copy `gem5_bench.sh` into the root directory of the gem5 source.
     ```sh
     cp gem5_bench.sh <path_to_gem5_source>
     ```

 3. Move the binaries into the gem5 source.
-This may require moving the binaries
+If the binaries were compiled on
-across from the HiFive Unmatched to the machine running gem5, if the Unmatched
+hardware, this will require moving the binaries across from the HiFive Unmatched
-is the host for compilation.
+to the machine running gem5, if the Unmatched is the host for compilation.
     ```sh
-    mv ../bins <path_to_gem5_source>/microbench
+    mv ../microbench-bins <path_to_gem5_source>/microbench
     ```

 4. Change the current working directory to the gem5 directory.